fjolnir/Tranquil/Docs/Tranquil Spec.md

 ¥ The Yen sign can also be used (See Japanese keyboard layouts to understand why)

 \ Keywords
+if
+else
+while
+until
+break
+skip
+nil    \ Represents 'nothing'
 yes    \ Evaluates to 1.0
-no     \ Evaluates to 0.0
+no     \ Evaluates to nil
-nil
-self   \ Available inside method blocks super  \ Available inside method blocks as a message receiver that calls methods as defined by the current class's superclass
+self   \ Available inside method blocks super  \ Available inside method blocks as a message receiver
+       \that calls methods as defined by the current class's superclass

 \ Variable assignment
 a = b \ Variables are local in scope